James Garner: Memoir

-On November 1, 2011, Simon & Schuster published Garner's autobiography The Garner Files: A Memoir.
-In addition to recounting his career, the memoir, co-written with nonfiction writer Jon Winokur, detailed the childhood abuses Garner suffered at the hands of his stepmother.
-It also offered frank, sometimes unflattering assessments of some of Garner's co-stars, particularly Steve McQueen and Charles Bronson, though he was also quite effusive in his praise for many others.
-In addition to recalling the genesis of most of Garner's hit films and television shows, the book also featured a section where the star provided individual critiques for every one of his acting projects accompanied by a star rating for each.
-(His favorite: The Americanization of Emily.
-His least favorite: Mister Buddwing.)
-Garner's three-time co-star Julie Andrews wrote the book's foreword.
-Lauren Bacall, Diahann Carroll, Doris Day, Tom Selleck, Stephen J. Cannell, and many other Garner associates, friends, and relatives provided their memories of the star in the book's coda.
+On November 1, 2011, Simon & Schuster published Garner's autobiography The Garner Files: A Memoir, co-written with Jon Winokur.
+In addition to recounting his career, it detailed the childhood abuses Garner suffered at the hands of his stepmother.
+It also offered unflattering assessments of Steve McQueen, Charles Bronson, and Glen Larson, though he was effusive in praise for others.
+In addition to recalling the genesis of his hit films and television shows, the book featured a section in which the star critiqued each of his acting projects, accompanied by a star rating for each.
+(His favorite: The Americanization of Emily; least favorite: Mister Buddwing.)
+Garner's three-time co-star Julie Andrews wrote the foreword.
+Lauren Bacall, Diahann Carroll, Doris Day, Tom Selleck, Stephen J. Cannell, and other associates, friends, and relatives provided memories in the book's coda.

-The "most explosive revelation" in his autobiography was that Garner smoked marijuana for much of his adult life.
+The "most explosive revelation" in his autobiography was that Garner smoked marijuana for most of his life.
 "I started smoking it in my late teens," Garner wrote.

 I drank to get drunk but ultimately didn't like the effect.
 Not so with grass.
 It had the opposite effect from alcohol: it made me more tolerant and forgiving.
 I did a little bit of cocaine in the Eighties, courtesy of John Belushi, but fortunately I didn't like it.
 But I smoked marijuana for 50 years and I don't know where I'd be without it.
 It opened my mind and now it eases my arthritis.
 After decades of research I've concluded that marijuana should be legal and alcohol illegal.